x11x00x00x/pgr2modded/README.md

  - Ben Prototype Car
  - Pete Prototype Car

+Bugs:

+ - Breaks some colors while racing online for some cars.

 How to install:

 Copy the game files over the top of your current game files and clear your cache.
 Run the game.